jeremytammik/tbc/a/1893_js_ifc_python_rps.md

 the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on [using relative paths (`%appdata%`) in `.addin` file](https://forums.autodesk.com/t5/revit-api-forum/use-relative-paths-appdata-in-addin-file/m-p/10074984):

-**Question:**

-Is it possible to use a relative path, such as %appdata% in the Assembly section of the addin file?
+**Question:** Is it possible to use a relative path, such as `%appdata%` in the `Assembly` section of the addin file?

 I am developing this plugin that will be deployed to other people in the company, and the DLLs will live somewhere in C:\Users\<USERNAME>\AppData\Roaming\NameOfFolder\... so writing the explicit path with the user name is not a real option.
-Normally in Windows you would use %appdata% but it doesn't seem to be working in the .addin.
+Normally, in Windows, you would use `%appdata%`, but it doesn't seem to be working in the .addin.

 Is there a way?